BrooksResearchGroup-UM/MSLD-Workshop/0Install_Tools/Apple/README.md

 <div class="alert alert-block alert-warning">
-<b>Note:</b> Our experience has been that using a YAML file leads to very long times to establish the enviornment.
-Recommendation is to use the mamba route noted above.
+<h4><b>Note:</b> Our experience has been that using a YAML file leads to very long times to establish the enviornment.
+Recommendation is to use the mamba route noted above.</h4>h4>
 </div>

 ### 1b.
 Building the CHARMM/pyCHARMM compatable environment with a YAML file